 under Computer Configuration and not User Configuration:

-for example your netlogon share and point the package to this file.
+for example your netlogon share, and point the package to this file.

-After creating the package, it is extremely important that you open properties
+After creating the package, it is extremely important

 on the package, select the "Deployment" tab and check "Uninstall this application when it falls out of the

-So first we need to make sure that password prompt is disabled for screensavers and resume:
+First we need to make sure that password prompt is disabled for screensavers and resume: